thomaskuestner/CNNArt/correction/README.md

 This CNN based motion correction approach is implemented with Variational Autoencoder (VAE) and tested on Head, Pelvis, Abdomen and combined datasets.

 ## Motion Correction training
-Make following modifications in config/param.yml and run `python main.py`.
+Make following modifications in config/param.yml (refer to config/param_MC.yml) and run `python main.py`.

 - `selectedDatabase`: select the specific dataset for training
 - `range`: [-1, 1]